magento/merchdocs/src/catalog/category-create.md

 <!--{% endif %}-->

 <!--{% if "Default.CE Only" contains site.edition %}-->
-## Step 7: Complete the Design Settings
+## Step 7: Complete the design settings
 <!--{% endif %}-->
 <!--{% if "Default.EE-B2B" contains site.edition %}-->
-## Step 8: Complete the Design Settings
+## Step 8: Complete the design settings
 <!--{% endif %}-->

 1. Expand ![]({% link images/images/btn-expand.png %}) the **Design** section and do the following: